Merck/Halyard/docs/tools.md

 ### Halyard Parallel Export

 Halyard Parallel Export is a MapReduce application executing multiple Halyard Exports in multiple Map tasks across Hadoop cluster.
 All the exports are instructed with the same SPARQL query, the same target and the same options.
-Parallelisation is done using a custom SPARQL filter function `parallel_split_by(?a_binding)`.
+Parallelisation is done using a custom SPARQL filter function `halyard:parallelSplitBy(?a_binding)`.
 The function takes one or more bindings as argument(s) and these bindings are used as a key(s) to randomly distribute the query evaluation across all mappers.

 ![Halyard Parallel Export](img/pexport.png)